Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 - Cons: Can introduce distortion or stretched edges if subjects are too close

-Ultra wide-angle lenses are designed to capture more of the environment in a single frame.
-They’re popular for landscapes where you want to show scale, and for architecture/interiors where you physically can’t step back.
+Ultra wide-angle lenses are designed to capture expansive scenes in a single frame.
+They are popular for landscapes and architecture where you want to show scale or include more of the surrounding environment.

 Tamron option examples: